Join our new Facebook Group to keep up-to-date with the latest TBGB news!

-Venue for all conference sessions will be the Hilton St. Petersburg/Bayfront, and a Friday night reception and Saturday luncheon are included in the conference registration fee, as well as copies of the three texts to be discussed: The Sympathizer (the Pulitzer Prize-winning novel by Viet Thank Nguyen); The Sorrow of War: A Novel of North Vietnam (by Bao Dinh); and Paradise of the Blind (by Duong Thu Huong.
+Venue for all conference sessions is the Hilton St. Petersburg/Bayfront.
+A Friday night reception and Saturday luncheon are included in the conference registration fee, as well as copies of the three texts to be discussed: The Sympathizer (the Pulitzer Prize-winning novel by Viet Thank Nguyen); The Sorrow of War: A Novel of North Vietnam (by Bao Dinh); and Paradise of the Blind (by Duong Thu Huong).

 All discussions will be led by moderators trained in the Great Books method of “shared inquiry.”

 Deeply-discounted overnight accommodations ($160, single; $180, double) are available to conference registrants and should be arranged by contacting the Hilton at (727)-894-5000.

 Conference registration fee is just $189; with an additional $79 fee for non-participating guests.
 Further details and registration forms are online at the Tampa Bay Great Books website: www.tampagreatbooks.org.
 Or contact Patrick DeMarco (firstname.lastname@example.org) for more information.

 Click here for the registration form and all the details.

 Are you interested in learning more about the “Shared Inquiry” method?
 Are you curious what it takes to be a Great Books Moderator?
 Contact Great Books Council Member Barbara Brown at Amberj1943@gmail.com to begin the dialogue.